 Sydney joined Watsi on September 22nd, 2020.
-One year ago, Sydney joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sydney's most recent donation supported Gareth, a very special 4-year-old boy from Bolivia, to fund life-saving heart surgery.
+Two years ago, Sydney joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sydney's most recent donation supported Maylin, a 14-month-old girl from Bolivia, to fund heart surgery.

 Gareth, who is four years old, lives with his parents and three siblings in central Bolivia.
 His parents are shopkeepers and have so much love for their family.
 Gareth was born with ventricular septal defect, a heart condition that creates a hole between the two lower chambers of the heart.
 Blood, which should circulate through his lungs to obtain oxygen, simply leaks out through the hole, leaving Gareth weak and short of breath.
 In addition to his heart condition, Gareth was born with Down syndrome.
 Doctors at our medical partner, Haiti Cardiac Alliance, are scheduled to operate on Gareth on January 19th, at Hospital del Niño Dr. Ovidio Aliaga Uria.
 During the procedure, surgeons will sew a patch over the hole in Gareth's heart, so that his blood will flow normally.
 Gareth's family needs your help to fund the $1,500 to cover the costs of his care.
 Gareth's mother said: "Our family is very grateful to everyone who is making it possible for Gareth to have this surgery."